 Lost and found

-The Lost and Found is located at the Safety and Security Services office (behind the Welcome Centre at the main entrance at the Ayamdigut campus).
+The Lost and Found is located at the Safety and Security Services office at C1420B.

 An Incident Report must be completed after each incident involving Safety and Security Services.
 Report forms are available from your Department Administrative Officer/Dean’s Office.

 - In an immediate threat to safety, call 911.

 - Practice awareness of your surroundings.
 Know your exits in advance and who else is in your general area.

 - Know who to call/contact in an emergency.

 - Keep your interaction with strangers to a minimum.

 - Have your keys (car or dorm) ready so you are not delayed getting into your car or residence.

 - Trust your instincts.
 If you believe you are being followed, go immediately to a public place and call emergency personnel.